angrysky56/gemini_picturebook_generator/README.md

 source venv/bin/activate # On Windows venv/Scripts/activate
 python ./flask_ui.py
 ```

+The web interface will open in your browser at `http://localhost:8080`

 ### 🎭 Archived Original Demo
 See the original treasure hunt demo: